 In January of 1983, the Camp was incorporated.
 We received a charitable registration number from the Canada Revenue Agency later that spring.
 Lois agreed to direct the program, and Joan and I recruited Iain to join the three of us on staff.
 The first directors of the corporation were John R. Latimer, Rodney Hull, and Mary Louise Dickson, all instrumental figures in the camp's formative years, as was my father, Roy McMurtry.

 Camp Awakening was born out of a belief that young people with physical disabilities could profit from a more rigorous summer camping experience.
 The founders envisaged tremendous benefits for participants exhibiting a wide range of disabilities.
 But as planning progressed, and the program philosophy evolved, it became evident that the Camp would only be able to serve a specific population.
-In the end, the Camp would cater to young people with physical disabilities who were independent in all - or virtually all - aspects of daily living.
+In the end, the Camp would cater to teenagers with a physical disability who were independent in all - or virtually all - aspects of daily living.

 From the outset, the principal objective of the Camp was the establishment of a wilderness canoe-tripping program.
 As a result, tripping dominated the first summer at Awakening.
-Canoe tripping proved to be an excellent activity, and while it continued - and continues - to be a special activity for the campers, greater emphasis was placed on integration, inclusion and in-camp activities in the second summer.
-Depending on their age and experience, campers may spend one to three nights per session on a canoe trip in Central Ontario, and the remainder of the period at the host camp immersed in the many recreational activities offered there.
+Canoe tripping proved to be an excellent activity, and while it continued - and continues - to be the mainstay and focus of the Camp, greater emphasis was placed on integration and in-camp activities in the second summer.

 The philosophy of Camp Awakening incorporates the idea, "No wall is too high to scale, but sometimes a ladder would help!"
 Whether crossing a rugged portage or a windy lake, Awakening campers have demonstrated their mettle.
 The achievements of these boys and girls are evidence of the indomitable human spirit and speak volumes of the potential of people with physical disabilities.